akshayballal95/behavioural_ai_ethics/Group/Arguments.md

+## General Topic

+Ethical Aspects of AI driven Brain Computer Interfaces

+## Argument 1

-## **Empirical Premise**
+#### **Empirical Premise**

-AI-driven EEG data-based applications can enhance brain-computer interfaces, enabling individuals with disabilities to communicate and control devices more effectively.
+AI technology can enhance brain-computer interfaces, enabling individuals with disabilities to communicate and control devices more effectively.

-## **Ethical / Normative Premise**
+#### **Ethical / Normative Premise**

 Inclusivity and accessibility are ethical imperatives, and technology should be designed to empower and improve the quality of life for all individuals, including those with disabilities.

-## **Conclusion**
+#### **Conclusion**

-Embracing AI-driven EEG data-based applications for brain-computer interfaces aligns with ethical principles of inclusivity and accessibility, enabling a better quality of life for individuals with disabilities.
+Despite concerns related to loss of personhood and the stigma attached to BCI technology,it is necessary to develop AI technologies that can improve brain-computer interfaces because this aligns with ethical principles of inclusivity and accessibility, enabling a better quality of life for individuals with disabilities.

 ---

 ## **Empirical Premise**

-EEG data is sensitive and can reveal intimate details about a person's cognitive and emotional state.
+BCI data is sensitive and can reveal intimate details about a person's cognitive and emotional state.

 ## **Ethical / Normative Premise**